blackbird-agency/magento-2-cron-php-parameters/Readme.md

 ### Install the module

-Go to your Magento root, then run the following magento command:
+Go to your Magento root, then run the following Magento command:

 ```
 php bin/magento setup:upgrade